react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

 ### Parameters

 * **`type`**: Required.
-Either a string, an ES6 symbol, or a function that returns either, given component's `props`.
-It uniquely identifies the kind of data that this drag source provides.
-The type is then used to match compatible drag sources and drop targets.
-You should share a few type constants between the components so they can register sources and targets for the same types of data.
-Read the [overview](/docs-overview.html) to get a better idea about types.
+Either a string, an ES6 symbol, or a function that returns either given the component's `props`.
+Only the [drop targets](/docs-drop-target.html) registered for the same type will react to this drag source's items.
+Read the [overview](/docs-overview.html) to learn more about the types.

 * **`spec`**: Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drag source reacts to the drag and drop events.
 See the drag source specification described in detail in the next section.